 Pumpkin or Banana Puree: This recipe works with both pumpkin puree (a great way to use up some leftover puree) or banana puree (so you can make this cake all year long).
 If you use pumpkin, the cake will not be quite as sweet.
 You don’t really taste the pumpkin because the chocolate overpowers the pumpkin flavor.
 The cake has a bittersweet, rich chocolate flavor.
 You can use either canned or homemade pumpkin puree.

 If you use banana puree, your cake will be sweeter.
 However, you will also taste the banana flavor.
 It will taste like banana and chocolate.
 If you are using banana puree, make sure you actually puree your bananas in a food processor or blender to remove all lumps.
 Just mashing is not enough.
+Also, make sure to use fresh bananas.
+Frozen bananas have too much water.
+Applesauce is not a good substitute for bananas in this recipe.

 This cake has a similar texture to a flourless chocolate cake.
 Of course it won’t taste exactly the same, but it is close.
 A flourless chocolate cake is made up mostly of chocolate and is rich and dense.
 This is like a chilled version of a flourless chocolate cake.
 If you decorate it with toppings like a chocolate ganache, it will taste even more like a baked dessert.